Astroray073/astroray073.github.io/_ocw/6_042J/Intro-to-proofs.md

 ### 4.1.
 Logical Deductions

->Logicla deductions, or `inference rulse`, are used to proce new propositions using previously proved ones.
+>Logicla deductions, or `inference rules`, are used to proce new propositions using previously proved ones.
 A fundamental inference ruls is `modus ponens`.
 This rule says that a proof of $P$ together with a proof that $P$ IMPLIES $Q$ is a proof of $Q$.

 **The basic rule:**